vbjay/TFS-Release-Notes/README.md

 All workitem Cmdlets have an an option to process all children workitems too.
 This allows you to specify a feature workitem and get all sub workitems.

 - Get-WorkItemFiles: Allows you to get a list of files modifed by a workitem
-- Get-WorkItemChangesets: Allows you to get associated changesets of specidied workitems
+- Get-WorkItemChangesets: Allows you to get associated changesets of specified workitems
 - Get-WorkItemAttachments: Allows you to get the files that are attached to workitems and optionally generate a zip of those files